What happens if I’m injured at the gym?

 There are some situations where you would be deemed at fault and therefore not eligible for compensation.
 The key responsibilities you hold to avoid causing injury yourself include:

 Use gym equipment in its proper, intended way – If you decided to do push-ups on a treadmill, or sit backwards on a cycling machine, you will be deemed at fault.
 While this may seem obvious, being unsure of how a machine works isn’t an excuse; it’s your responsibility to ensure you’re using equipment properly.
+Though, you can prove that your injury was the result of faulty equipment, personal injury claims may be made against the gym owners.

 Know your limits – If you set the tension on a rowing machine too high and pull your back, sadly you will again be deemed at fault.
 The best way to ensure you stay safe is to stay within your limits.